 Will a Steering Wheel Lock While Driving?

 Having a steering wheel lock up while you are driving could be devastating, but is it even possible?
-Yes, in some very rare cases, the steering wheel is capable of locking up on you while driving.
+Yes, it is.
+In some very rare cases, the steering wheel is capable of locking up on you while driving.

 However, today’s automatic locking steering systems aren’t meant to be activated unless the vehicle is in Park.
 The system should only activate when it needs to protect the car from theft and provide additional safety.